SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/README.md

 # HashSets
-Solution of the NQueen optimization problem using Sets as base structure to store information.
+Solving the N-Queen optimization problem using sets as the base structure to store information.

 ## In this folder:
-We find 6 different classes that defines the problem dependent structures that we have to create (Implementing their corresponding OptimizationLib.ga interfaces).
+This folder contains 6 different classes that define the structures required for solving the problem.
+These classes implement their respective interfaces from OptimizationLib.ga.
 1. [ChessGA](#chessga): Extends SimpleGeneticAlgorithm.
 2. [ChessGAInitializer](#chessgainitializer): Extends GAInitializer.
 3. [ChessFeasibilityFunction](#chessfeasibilityfunction):Extends FeasibilityFunction.
 4. [ChessObjectiveFunction](#chessobjectivefunction): Extends ObjectiveFunction.
 5. [ChessGen](#chessgen): Extends Gen.
-6. [RunNQueenOptimization](#runnqueenoptimization): This is the main class.
-Here we instantiate our ChessGA Object with all his components.
+6. [RunNQueenOptimization](#runnqueenoptimization): The main class for instantiation and optimization.

 ### [ChessGA](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/ChessGA.java):
 This class extends SimpleGeneticAlgorithm, which by extension makes it an Optimizer instance.
-In other words this class can be optimized and its results can be gathered.
+In other words, this class can be optimized and its results can be gathered.
 ````code
 public void optimize(){...}
 public Object getResult(){...}
 ````
-The <i>optimize</i> function is already implemented by the abstract class SimpleGeneticAlgorithm, which defines a basic optimization procedure.
-The <i>getResults</i> function returns a String that will be [printed in the console](#result-example) with the best solution found.
+The <i>optimize</i> method is inherited from the abstract class SimpleGeneticAlgorithm, which defines a basic optimization procedure.
+The <i>getResults</i> method returns a string that will be [printed in the console](#result-example) to display the best solution found.

 ### [ChessGAInitializer](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/ChessGAInitializer.java):
-Initializes a new individual from zero.
-In our case, uses HashSetGenome, HashSetChromosome and ChessGen to store the information of a randomly initialized individual.
+This class initializes a new individual from scratch.
+It uses HashSetGenome, HashSetChromosome, and ChessGen to store the information of a randomly initialized individual.
 ````code
 public Individual initializeIndividual()
 ````
-In this case, all information is stored in the ChessGen.
-NxN Genes are created, one for each chess square.
-The gen contains the information of the row, column and a random boolean that represent the queen.
+In this scenario, all information is stored within the ChessGen instances.
+A total of NxN genes are created, with one gene corresponding to each square on the chessboard.
+Each gene carries the information of the row, column, and a randomly generated boolean representing the presence of a queen.

 ````mermaid
 flowchart TB